 - abolishing the current limit on the number of applicants in the leniency programme;

-As an approach to attorney–client privilege, rules pursuant to the provisions of Article 76 of AMA, and guidelines shall be established by the effective date of the Bill from the perspective of making the new leniency programme more effective, inter alia, protecting confidential communication regarding legal advice, between an enterprise and independent attorneys substantially and ensuring the appropriateness of administrative investigation procedures.36
+As an approach to attorney–client privilege, rules pursuant to the provisions of Article 76 of the AMA, and guidelines, were to be established by the effective date of the bill from the perspective of making the new leniency programme more effective by, inter alia, protecting confidential communication regarding legal advice between an enterprise and independent attorneys substantially and ensuring the appropriateness of administrative investigation procedures.34

-On 27 May 2020, the bill for the Act on Improvement of Transparency and Fairness in Trading on Specified Digital Platforms , which was submitted to the National Diet on 18 February 2020,37 was approved by the House of Councillors and enacted.
+On 27 May 2020, the bill for the Act on Improvement of Transparency and Fairness in Trading on Specified Digital Platforms, which was submitted to the National Diet on 18 February 2020,35 was approved by the House of Councillors and enacted.
 On 1 April 2021, Amazon Japan, Rakuten, Yahoo, Apple Inc, iTunes and Google LLC were designated as specified digital platform providers by the Ministry of Economy, Trade and Industry (METI).

 Purpose of the Act